kamathhrishi/MyWebsite/_posts/2021-06-10-modelvsdataml.markdown

 Here Machine Learning refers to branch of AI which learns to perform tasks by learning a model from a labelled dataset.
 So it would include conventional ML methods and Deep Learning.
 In machine learning we have a dataset and a model with its associated parameters.
 A model which gives relationship between input and output pairs.
 This model could also provide predictions for datapoints not seen in the training set.
-This blogpost aims to address a question: <i>If I have a certain accuracy with a given model and given dataset on a task.
-Can I improve the accuracy of my model by getting more data (data-centric) or improving the model (model-centric)</i>?
+This blogpost aims to address a question: <b><i>If I have a certain accuracy with a given model and given dataset on a task.
+Can I improve the accuracy of my model by getting more data (data-centric) or improving the model (model-centric)</i></b>?
 Model centric approach refers to almost all practices to improve a ML model performance that don’t involve gathering a larger dataset or using any external dataset that is keeping the dataset fixed.
 While data centric approach refers to improving model performance by incorporating bigger or external datasets.
-Performance here strictly refers to “accuracy” of a given model on unseen data, what you called <i>generalization error</i>.</p>
+Performance here strictly refers to <b>accuracy</b> of a given model on unseen data, what you called <b>generalization error</b>.</p>

 ## Priors and Data